Koha-Community/kohadocs/source/acquisitions.rst

    -  For list prices and invoice prices choose the currency

-      -  Currencies are assigned in the :ref:`Currencies and exchange rates` admin area
+      -  Currencies are assigned in the :ref:`Currencies and exchange rates <currencies-and-exchange-rates-label>` admin area

    -  If your library is charged tax mark your tax number as registered